 If you are in business as a sole trader or partnership, you will need to register with HM Revenue & Customs (HMRC) as soon as you start working for yourself.
-Paying NICs will entitle you to the state pension and some other benefits.
-HMRC is usually aware of new limited companies and should contact you.
+The payment of NICs will entitle you to the new state pension and some other benefits.
+HMRC is normally aware of new limited companies and should contact you.
 As a director, both you and your company will pay NICs on your remuneration from the company.
-Your contributions will entitle you to the state pension and contribution-based benefits, such as jobseeker's allowance.
+Your contributions will entitle you to the new state pension and contribution-based benefits such as

+Consider leasing the equipment that you need rather than buying it outright.
+Leasing can be more tax-efficient and leasing high value items such as cars will be much healthier for your cash flow during the first few years of trading. jobseeker's allowance.
 Your company's contributions will be reduced, maybe to nil, by the annual £3,000 employment allowance (although this is not available if you are the company's sole employee).

-You must register for VAT if your sales exceed the registration threshold (£85,000 until April 2020).
-Sometimes it is a good idea to register for VAT even if your turnover is below the threshold, so you can recover the VAT that you are charged on your purchases.
-There are special schemes for small businesses, such as cash accounting and the flat rate scheme, as well as schemes for retailers and some other types of business.
+You must normally register for VAT if your sales exceed the registration threshold, which since 1 April 2017 has been £85,000.
+Sometimes it is a good idea to register for VAT even if your turnover is below the threshold, so that you can recover the VAT that you are charged on your purchases.
+There are some special schemes for small businesses, such as cash accounting and the flat rate scheme, as well as schemes for retailers and some other types of business.
 Choosing the right scheme can simplify your VAT administration and may produce VAT savings.